It depends who's asking!

-By covering all the eventualities upfront, you can make an informed choice based not only on budget but on the reassurance that it won’t come back to bite you within 6 months.
+By covering all the eventualities upfront, you can make an informed choice based not only on budget but on the reassurance that your decision won’t come back to bite you within 6 months.

 Someone will undoubtedly ask “do we need this?”

-You could rightly solve challenge this with open source products like HAProxy (we love it so much, we use it in our products).
-We always advocate taking this route if there are budget constraints.
-If not, you could choose to have a commercially supported product.
+You could rightly challenge this with open source products like HAProxy (we love it so much, we use it in our products).
+We always advocate taking this route if there are budget constraints - but if not, you could choose to have a commercially supported product.

 A common complaint with some ADCs is the complexity of configuration.

-We listen to the customer feedback loop, through support cases and surveys and add features that make sense.
+In order to keep things simple, we listen to the customer feedback loop through support cases and surveys, and add features that make sense.

 Our aim is always to deliver the features you want, without presenting you with a deluge of checkboxes.
-Anything extraordinary can be achieved via a separate manual config and we are always happy to build one for you.
+Anything out of the ordinary can be achieved via a separate manual configuration - and we are always happy to build one for you.

 The Loadbalancer.org way